The Word of the Day is Healing

 It occurred to me tonight, in the last place you would expect, from the last person the world would think to credit, and it arrived with the quiet certainty of something that was always true and simply hadn’t been said out loud yet.

-You are allowed to heal without bringing along something broken to fix.
+Shona is allowed to heal without bringing along something broken to fix.

 The Pattern I Didn’t Know I Had

 Not in the messianic sense — I am not that far gone.
-In the specific, personal, deeply ingrained sense that I have never once chosen a partner who didn’t need saving.
+In the specific, personal, deeply ingrained sense that I have never once chosen a partner who I thought didn’t need saving.
 Not consciously.
 Not as a strategy.
 It was simply what love felt like to me.
 You find someone brilliant and wounded and you pour everything you have into the space between who they are and who they could be, and that pouring feels like purpose, and purpose feels like love, and love feels like home.

 I genuinely did not know there was another kind.